kensuke-nakamura/iplocid/README.md

 This repository provides the HuggingFace implementation (PyTorch) of the paper:

-**Personalized Object Identification and Localization via In-Context Inference of Vision-Language Models**
+**Personalized Object Identification and Localization via In-Context Inference with Vision-Language Models**

 This paper is currently under review.